Welcome! Register for a free account (or login). Geeks to Go offers free, quality tech support -- in terms anyone can understand. How does it work? »

 That's all there is to it!
 Enjoy your new computer.

 Unfortunately for some, it might not be over just yet - sometimes components can be DOA (dead on arrival).
-If you don't know why the computer isn't working, follow the instructions contained here to try and pinpoint the faulty component(s) for replacement.
+If you don't know why the computer isn't working, start a new thread right here in System Building and Upgrading, include as much information about what issue you have and what you have tried to fix it.

 Best Regards,